Packets

 Getting Started

-On Android, our target is libg.so
+On Android, our target is libg.so, located in the /lib directory.

-On iOS, our target is the “Brawl Stars” executable, located in the Payload/Brawl Stars.app
+On iOS, our target is the “Brawl Stars” executable, located in the Payload/Brawl Stars.app directory, but I won’t go into that further.

-, we first need to dump the library to extract the strings.
+Before analyzing libg.so, we first need to dump the library to extract the strings.
 You can use PADumper for this.
 It’s probably the simplest tool for the task.

 Steps: